coin-or/ADOL-C/README.md

 ## Unit tests

-ADOL-C provides more than 400 unit tests to verify its basic functionality.
+ADOL-C provides more than 500 unit tests to verify its basic functionality.
-For more information on how to run the tests, please check the `README` file in `ADOL-C/boost-test` directory.
+You can build and run them as follows:
+`mkdir build && cd build`
+`cmake -S .. -B . -DCMAKE_BUILD_TYPE=Tests`
+`make`
+`./ADOL-C/boost-test/boost-test-adolc`

 Enjoy this new version!